IPGP/deformation-lib/nikkhoo/README.md

 This model can be used to simulate inflation or deflation of a volumetric source observed in the far field, like magmatic instrusion under a volcano and GPS surface stations measurements.
 The model is able to approximate any shape: isotropic, sill, dyke, pipe, or any ellipsoid in any orientations in space.

 ![](pcdm_ab.png)
+*Figure 1.
+Example of source shapes that can be simulated by pCDM.
+On this figure surface of each point dislocation is enlarged to be proportional to its associated volume variation.*

 ## pcdmv.m
 The proposed Matlab script is a literal transcription of the Nikkhoo's equations from original script pCDM.m (see [www.volcanodeformation.com](http://www.volcanodeformation.com)), except for: